sigp/rust-bls-remote-signer/docs/eip-draft_bls_remote_signer_api.md

 ### URL parameter `:public-key` without `0x`

-By relaxing the constraint of using an hexadecimal, clients can opt-in to using custom ids for their private keys, and perform the adequate retrieving and matching with the secret key within the signer.
-This is, in the measure the remote signer implementer allows for this feature.
+By relaxing the constraint of requiring hexadecimal input, clients can opt-in to using custom ids for their private keys, and perform the adequate retrieving and matching with the secret key within the signer.
+That is, if the remote signer implementer allows for this feature.

 ### UNIX philosophy: Simple API